The Emperor's New Groove (2000)

 Kuzco: You're right.
 That's giving you way too much credit.

-Yzma: And so, it is with great sadness that we mourn the sudden departure of our beloved prince, taken from us so tragically on the very eve of his eighteenth birthday.
+Yzma: [Believing Kuzco is dead, telling the others in the palace] And so, it is with great sadness that we mourn the sudden departure of our beloved prince, taken from us so tragically on the very eve of his eighteenth birthday.

 Kronk: [sobbing] Poor little guy.